MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/includes/quickstart/windows/deploy-backend.md

     ![Screenshot showing the publish button.](~/mobile-apps/azure-mobile-apps/media/quickstart/windows/publish-backend-to-appservice.png)

-18. Once the backend service is published, a browser will be opened.
+18. Once the backend service is published, a browser is opened.
 Add `/tables/todoitem?ZUMO-API-VERSION=3.0.0` to the URL:

     ![Screenshot showing the browser output after the service is published.](~/mobile-apps/azure-mobile-apps/media/quickstart/windows/publish-backend-success.png)